Port of Montréal to add new grain terminal equipment

 Statistics Canada data suggests farmers will rebound from 2021 with larger harvests of canola, barley, soybeans, corn, and wheat in 2022, and is able to better move crops to customers on time will help the ag sector as a whole.

-Marc-Aurel Clapperton, the General Manager of DG CanEst Transit called the investment in his company’s project a significant milestone for the Canadian agri-food industry.
+Marc-Aurel Clapperton, the General Manager of DG CanEst Transit, called the investment in his company’s project a significant milestone for the Canadian agri-food industry.

 “We are honoured to be entrusted with funding that will not only improve our infrastructure and capacity to serve both established and emerging markets around the globe but will also continue to showcase Canada’s unparalleled contributions and growth to the agriculture-based economy,” he explained.

-“Support from the Government of Canada enables the Port of Montréal’s ecosystem to become more efficient to the benefit of all the communities we serve from our facilities,” summed up Imbleau.
-“In the end, everyone wins.”
+“Support from the Government of Canada enables the Port of Montréal’s ecosystem to become more efficient, benefiting all the communities we serve from our facilities,” summed up Imbleau.
+In the end, everyone wins.”